-All pupils follow a common curriculum during their first three years at More House.
+All students follow a common curriculum during their first three years at More House.
 However, in Year 10, they are offered an element of choice by way of the options process explained in this booklet.

-Pupils typically study nine examined subjects (five to six core and three optional) as well as non-examined subjects:
+Students typically study nine to ten examined subjects (six to seven core and three optional) as well as non-examined subjects.

-CORE SUBJECTS
+PINK SECTION: CORE SUBJECTS